 Already have an account?
 Log In

 Plating is the process of depositing a thin layer of metal onto the surface of an object.
 The most common metals used for plating are gold, silver and nickel one.
 There exists other kinds of plating options, as rhodium plating, chrome plating and zinc plating.
+Note that this is a purely decorative plating, of a light thickness.
+It is possible that it will get damaged or come off after a while, especially if the part is used frequently.

 There are many plating methods.
 The most common method is when a solid surface is covered with a metal sheet, and then heat and pressure are applied to fuse them.
 Among others, there also exists nickel electroplating, copper plating, tin plating, vapor deposition under vacuum and sputter deposition.